Artistic Team

 Meet the Patterns of Meaning Artistic Team

 A Pittsburgh-based oil painter and preservationist, Cory Bonnet depicts contemporary, nostalgic scenes of the city and its environs, employing salvaged materials.
 Director of Pittsburgh Gateways Arts Corridor and Founder of Patterns of Meaning, Bonnet holds a BFA from Edinboro University.
 Recognized as '2017 Preservationist of the Year,' his commitment to sustainability, evident in his LEED AP credentials, influences his art, which exudes optimism and hometown beauty.
-Actively involved in community development and charities, Bonnet's work resides at Shehady Gallery and by appointment at the Energy Innovation Center, Pittsburgh, PA.
+Actively involved in community development and charities, Bonnet's work resides at the Patterns of Meaning Exhibit Hall and Workshop in the Energy Innovation Center, Pittsburgh, PA.
 Explore his art at www.corybonnet.com.

 Brian Engel